 How to Deal With a Spouse Who Constantly Criticizes You

-Living with a spouse who seems to always find fault can be very difficult and painful.
-It's important for your emotional and mental health to find ways of handling the situation.
+Living with a spouse who seems to always find fault can be difficult and painful.
+It's important for your emotional and mental well-being to find ways of handling the situation.
+Regaining harmony is possible when both parties equip themselves with the tools to communicate clearly and respectfully.

+The truth is that anyone who finds fault with others is usually unhappy with themselves and their own lives.
+They cope with these undesirable feelings by projecting them onto their partner.
 Perhaps your mate grew up with a critical parent and learned to communicate that way.
-Or maybe he or she is carrying unspoken resentments or regrets around from years ago.
+Or maybe they are carrying unspoken resentments or regrets around from years ago.

 If your spouse is mature enough to look in the mirror and admit the true reasons for the anger, your marriage will change for the better.
-But if not, you still need to understand the dissatisfaction is most likely not about what you do or don't do.
-And if you weren't there, chances are someone else would be hearing comments.
+If not, you still need to understand the dissatisfaction is most likely not about what you do or don't do, and if you weren't there, chances are someone else would be hearing comments.

-Be Aware of Your Choices and of How You React
+The Pareve Response: Be Aware of How You React

-Our most common responses include fight and flight.
-To fight is to literally provoke an argument by, say, hurling a barb back at your spouse.
-Flight is disengaging, whether by physically leaving the room, or pulling away emotionally.
-Both responses only serve to prolong the tension between you.
+One our most common reactions to attacks is the automatic fight or flight response.
+To fight is to literally provoke an argument by hurling a barb back at your spouse.
+Flight involves disengaging, whether by physically leaving the room, or pulling away emotionally.
+Both responses only serve to prolong the tension between you and your partner.

 "You don't keep this house clean enough."